 157 E Ohio St #2

-This cash-only spot is basically a speakeasy, except it’s smushed between a psychic shop and an Armenian restaurant.
-Second Story Bar has been around for decades, but it’s honestly a great place to grab a drink midday since it’s lesser known.
+This cash-only gay bar and club in Chicago is basically a speakeasy for the LGBTQ+ community, except, instead of being subterranean, it’s vertically smushed between a psychic shop and an Armenian restaurant.
+Second Story Bar has been around for decades, but it’s honestly a great place to grab a drink midday since it’s lesser-known.

 1744 W Balmoral Ave

 One of Chicago’s few lesbian-owned haunts, Joie de Vine is technically classified as a wine bar, but everybody knows who reigns here.
-But can we talk about the severe lack of lesbian bars in this city!?
+Side note: can we talk about the severe lack of lesbian bars in this city!?
 Get it together, Chicago.
-Host to many queer-friendly events, like women’s comedy and storytelling, Joie De Vine is where Chicago’s finest ladies go for a drink, and damn it if I’d miss out on that.
+Host to many queer-friendly events, like women’s comedy and storytelling, Joie de Vine is where Chicago’s finest ladies go for a drink, and damn it if we’d miss out on that.

 3700 N Halsted St

-You’re definitely going to catch a drag show here, but you’ll have a top-notch seat for it too.
-This upscale LGBTQ-friendly lounge is relatively small, and the queens glide between booths with the utmost ease, even posing for a picture with you in the middle of their set.
+You’re definitely going to catch a drag show here, and you’ll have a top-notch seat for it too.
+This upscale gay and lesbian club or lounge in Chicago is relatively small, and the queens glide between booths with the utmost ease, even posing for a picture with you in the middle of their set.
 It’s a classy experience whenever you hit up the Kit Kat Lounge.

 1948 N Halsted St